 Carpet the floor

 We recently added carpet to the bedrooms and halls, so we had some remnants that we wanted to use.
-So, we added it to the floor in this closet since it was just a concrete slab and would get cold in the winter.
+We added them to the floor in this closet since it was just a concrete slab and would get cold in the winter.
 It feels like a real room now.
+You can use remnants that you may have from a recent carpet replacement.

 Label those Nail and Screw Organizers

 The below nail and screw organizer is my husband's handy work.
-It took him a few hours to organize the screws and about an hour or two to label all the bins.
+It took him a few hours to organize the screws and about an hour or two to label (Affiliate Link) all the bins.
 It's his pride and joy.
-We better put stuff back where they belong, or we will hear about it.
+We better put stuff back where it belongs, or we will hear about it.
 LOL.

 Organize tools on a Metal Pegboard Organizer

 This metal pegboard was my husband's idea when I said, "the floor is getting too cluttered again."
 He took action and found this on Amazon.
 He bought extra hooks as well.
-We were able to get rid of the bulky toolbox/step stool and it did save on floor space.
+We were able to get rid of the bulky toolbox (Affiliate Link)/step stool and it did save on floor space.
 Great one, honey!

 Use a Knives Magnet Holder to hold Metal Tools

-The trowel holder is a repurposed knives magnet strip that we had in our kitchen before the remodel.
+The trowel holder is a repurposed knife magnet strip we had in our kitchen before the remodel.
 It worked great!
-And, removed some dangerous items from the tile bucket on the floor.
-A few times, I have scraped my leg while walking by or reaching for something on the shelves above.
+And removed some dangerous items from the tile bucket on the floor.
+A few times, I have scraped my leg while walking by or reaching for something on the shelves (Affiliate Link) above.
 Great idea, right?

 Well, there you have it!
 Our updated tool organizing closet is very organized now!
 This post is a perfect example of a room evolving over the years to be even more organized and user-friendly.
-I hope this post helps you get inspired to organize your tools.
+I hope this post inspires you to organize your tools (Affiliate Link).
 I know it helped us.

 Great ideas.
 I have never organized tools before.
 Thanks.